Detailed information about the Graduate Program can be found in the Graduate Student Handbook.

 Semester 6: Seminar, Reading units, pass off language requirement #2 and take exams by the end of the semester.
 Meeting this time-line will qualify you for the Dean’s Completion Fellowship for a full year.

-End of Semester 6: Advanced to Ph.D. candidacy
+End of Semester 6: Advance to Ph.D. candidacy

 The Doctoral Completion Fellowship is flexible in its timing, and could be taken in year 6.
 You will also be able to apply for a variety of competitive dissertation-year fellowships and additional teaching positions prior to accepting the Doctoral Completion Fellowship.